damxspa/revolution-irc/README.md

 Fixed Problems with the chat/private messages window<br>
 The function checks whether the user has left the channel or the server has been removed<br>

-Languages: English, Spanish, Portuguese, French, German, Chinese (Traditional - Simplified), Korean, Japanese, Polish The app will detect the language of your device, but you can also select a different language from options
+Languages: English, Spanish, Portuguese, French, German, Chinese (Traditional - Simplified), Korean, Japanese, Polish<br>
+The app will detect the language of your device, but you can also select a different language from options

 Added Windows-1252 codification support